nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Remains unaffected by changes in the other three components due to application of the Observer Pattern
 * Interacts with the other components by raising events

 The `Model` class is the interface of the `Model` component.
 It provides several APIs for the other components to retrieve and update DoIt's task list data.
 The organization and relationship of the various classes are represented in Figure 2.4.1

 <img src="images/ModelClassDiagram.png" width="800"><br>
-_Figure 2.4.1 : Structure of the Model Component_
+_Figure 2.4.1 : Class Diagram of the Model Component_

 The `ModelManager` implements the `Model` interface.
 It contains a `UserPrefs` object that represents the user's preferences.
-It also contains a `TaskManager` along with a `TaskManagerStack` which represents a stack of `TaskManager` objects which are necessary from redo and undo commands
+It also contains a `TaskManager` along with a `TaskManagerStack` which represents a stack of `TaskManager` objects which are necessary from redo and undo commands. `TaskManagerStack` is implemented as a Singleton Pattern as there should exist only one instance of it the app is running.

 Each `TaskManager` contains a single `UniqueTaskList` object.
 It also provides methods that directly manipulate the data in the `UniqueTaskList`

 A `UniqueTaskList` is a list of `task` objects and cannot contain duplicate `tasks`

-The `ReadOnlyItemManager` and `ReadOnlyTask` interfaces allow other classes and components, such as the UI, to access but not modify the list of tasks and their details
+The `ReadOnlyTaskManager` and `ReadOnlyTask` interfaces allow other classes and components, such as the UI, to access but not modify the list of tasks and their details

+The `TaskManagerStack` represents a stack of TaskManager objects.
+This stack is called by the `ModelManager` whenever it receives a undo or redo command.`TaskManagerStack` is implemented as a Singleton Pattern and there should exist only one instance of it every time you start DoIt

+The `InputStack` represents a stack valid or invalid non-empty input command the user entered into the command box of UI component.
+This stack is called by the `CommandBox` class in UI component to output the needed input string onto the command box.`InputStack` is also implemented as a Singleton Pattern as there should exist only one instance of it every time you start DoIt

 ### 3.6 Storage Component